 4. Generate temporary storage account for nested templates

 Disclaimer: to fully understand this tip, I assume that you generally understood how nested templates work.
 If not, read the check the official documentation.

-Storage account can be made secure with so called SaS tokens (Shared access Signatures).
+A storage account can be made secure with so-called SaS tokens (Shared access Signatures).

-But if you just need this storage account temporarily then there is small trick you can use.
-In the beginning of your deployment you would deploy this storage account into Azure in a separate resource group with an ARM template that is seperated from your main template.
+But if you just need this storage account temporarily then there is a small trick you can use.
+At the beginning of your deployment, you would deploy this storage account into Azure in a separate resource group with an ARM template that is separated from your main template.
 Then you would upload all needed files of the main template to Azure with the task “Azure File Copy”.
 This would give you the two following output to access these uploaded files:

-The content of the file is basically first the absolut url to the blob and the second would include the full URL parameters with all the tokens that you need.
+The content of the file is basically first the absolute URL to the blob and the second would include the full URL parameters with all the tokens that you need.
 You just need to concatenate them and use these variables as input for your “Azure Resource Group Deployment” task.

 after the deployment, you would just delete the resource group, where you deployed the azure account.
 Since you are recreating it every time and just upload the most recent version of your ARM template, you don’t need to have resources in Azure sitting around that you solely need at deployment time.